DFreds/dfreds-convenient-effects/README.md

 ![Settings](docs/settings.png)

+## How to Use

+On the controls on the left, two new buttons have been added to the Token Controls.
+One opens the Convenient Effects application and the other deletes any convenient effects currently applied to the selected token.
+To apply a new effect, open the application and select the tokens you want to apply to apply an effect to, and then click the effect you want to apply.
+This will toggle it on or off for the selected tokens.
+If any tokens are targeted, the effect will be applied to them instead.

 ## Modules That Help

 While not strictly required, the functionalities provided by these modules drastically improve the usage of the various effects included in this module.